watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 **Note:** Be sure to use the environment ID you got in your `listEnvironments` call earlier in the lab!

 If you print out your response object, you should see the details of your newly created collection.
 Like the environment ID, be sure to keep a note of the returned collection ID, as it will be used when uploading documents and querying.
-If you'd like extra verification that this worked, head back over to the Discovery tooling, where you first created your environment.
-Alongside the default Discovery News collection, you should see a collection named "dreamforce-collection".
+If you'd like extra verification that this worked, head back over to the Discovery tooling.
+This is a visual way to add and query your Discovery documents on the IBM Cloud platform.
+You can click [here](https://console.bluemix.net/dashboard/apps/) and then click on your Discovery service and the "Launch tool" button to open up the tooling.
+If you need to log in, remember to use the credentials in the "Setup" section of this lab.

+Once you get there, you should see the default Discovery News collection and your new collection named "dreamforce-collection".

 ![New collection](readme_images/new_collection.png "New collection")